 Another study on postpartum women showed a strong Pearson’s correlation of 0.87 and a high sensitivity of 95.69%, confirming that EzeCheck can effectively identify individuals at risk of anemia.

-Further validation studies have been conducted across India—Odisha, Himachal Pradesh, Maharashtra, West Bengal, Punjab, Assam, and Karnataka—covering diverse populations and real-world conditions.
+Further validation studies have been conducted across India Odisha, Himachal Pradesh, Maharashtra, West Bengal, Punjab, Assam, and Karnataka covering diverse populations and real-world conditions.
 These trials concluded that EzeCheck provides acceptable validity, precision, and accuracy for mass screening.
 Hospitals like Kamla Nehru (Shimla), Kolkata Medical College, Apollo Hospitals (Kolkata), and Central Hospital (Maharashtra) have all contributed to this validation process.

 Healthcare professionals consistently highlight its ease of use, portability, cost-effectiveness, and ability to function in underserved areas.
-Built on advanced absorption spectroscopy and AI algorithms, EzeCheck analyzes fingertip readings and instantly transmits results to a smartphone app—making data collection and monitoring seamless.
+Built on advanced absorption spectroscopy and AI algorithms, EzeCheck analyzes fingertip readings and instantly transmits results to a smartphone app making data collection and monitoring seamless.

 While it is not intended to fully replace lab-grade diagnostic tests, its non-invasive anemia screening accuracy makes it highly reliable for large-scale screenings, and trend tracking.

 The non-invasive health screening reliability of EzeCheck has been proven in both research and field applications, making it a trusted tool .Even India’s Anaemia Mukt Bharat initiative several hospitals nationwide already use EzeCheck for consistent, mass-level anemia detection.
+Acknowledging these factors openly helps Hemoglobin and Anemia patients make informed decisions and builds trust in trustworthy health screening methods.

 Weighing the Pros and Cons